BrandevCode/BrandonChanWebsite/_posts/offline/2020-11-21-Personal Finance Lessons School Didn't Teach You.md

 > ### <a href="https://www.canada.ca/en/financial-consumer-agency/services/savings-investments/choose-financial-advisor.html">Choosing A Financial Advisor - Canada.ca</a>

-<a href="https://www.wealthsimple.com/en-ca/learn/financial-advisors">Financial Advisors: How To Choose & The Cost - WealthSimple</a>
+<a href="https://www.wealthsimple.com/en-ca/learn/financial-advisors" target="_blank">Financial Advisors: How To Choose & The Cost - WealthSimple</a>

 ### Why Do I Need A Financial Advisor